Dreams of medicine and pills: the small capsules with which your life asks what exactly you lack

 Today, name aloud or on paper what kind of support you would like to receive right now (a conversation, a day off, a touch, the knowledge that someone sees your efforts).
 Simply to acknowledge is already a step.
 Then think to whom you could turn with this.
 The Inner Child recognizes such acknowledgments as respect for the need, and in later dreams less often places you before an empty pharmacy window.

 Astrological note: The dream of the lack of a needed medicine often arrives during transits of Saturn through the 6th or 12th house, during its aspects to the Moon, and during periods of Chiron touching your Venus.
 Capricorns, Cancers, and Virgos recognize this dream especially precisely.
-If Saturn is now touching your Moon — the Inner Child lives the deficit, and the dream conveys this through a shelf on which precisely what you came for is not.
+If Saturn is now touching your Moon — the Inner Child lives the deficit, and the dream conveys this through a shelf on which precisely what you came for is missing.

 Ask yourself: “Who or what in my present life is trying to ‘prescribe’ decisions or a way of life to me without my real consent — and how can I say so calmly and clearly?”